Bringing diverse ideas and people together

 Thanks for tuning in.

-Gina Valle speaks several languages and holds a PhD in Teacher Education & Multicultural Studies from The Ontario Institute for Studies in Education (OISE) at the University of Toronto.
+Gina Valle, PhD speaks several languages and holds a PhD in Teacher Education & Multicultural Studies from The Ontario Institute for Studies in Education (OISE) at the University of Toronto.

 Prior to receiving her PhD, Gina earned a Masters of Education in Curriculum and Bachelor of Education (Ontario Teacher’s Certificate).